Hirvensaloa/rehti-mmorpg/assets/README.md

 2. Create and add the animation to glTF-files, for each character.
 (Only for the characters you want the animation to happen on)

+3. The animations should be named by their respective id.
+E.g if the id of the json defined animation id is "attack", then the model software animation name could be "attack-5".

+4. Name the root bone of the armature to "rootbone".

-3. Map the animation to some action on client.
+5. Map the animation to some action on client.
 Currently done [here](/client/src/Utils.cpp)

 ## Game objects